grgbr/dpack/sphinx/api.rst

 ===================

-When compiled with the :c:macro:`CONFIG_DPACK_LVSTR` build configuration option enabled, the DPack_ library provides support for Length-Value string (de)serialization according to the |MessagePack string format|.
+When compiled with the :c:macro:`CONFIG_DPACK_LVSTR` build configuration option enabled, the DPack_ library provides support for :external+stroll:ref:`Length-Value string <sect-api-lvstr>` (de)serialization according to the |MessagePack string format|.

 Available operations are: